GianluDeveloper/JavaSpiral/README.md

 28	27	26	25	24	23	22	21	20	19
 ```

+---

-But (bigger) spiral converted to an image generate this great effect!
+But (bigger) spiral converted to an image generates this great effect!

 ![Algo Spiral](spirale.png)